Bring Banners & Flags!

 We had many wonderful anonymous comments and stories in our surveys.
 We want to share your stories.
 What are you doing now?
 How did Hands Across the Border affect you?
 As we move toward the centennial of the peace monument it is more important than ever that collect and preserve your personal stories for future generations.

 Share your Border Story and your photo!

 Here is an example of a survey submission.

 "For years this event was the highlight of my girl scouting experience.
 I loved getting to know new cultures, troops from far away, and visiting the border of another country.
 As an adult, I see how this experience shaped who I am.
 I am attending graduate school this fall to study international policy, the many celebrations I attended at the Peace Arch with my girl scout troop definitely sparked my interest in being a global citizen."

 How can you get a HATB 2023 Certificate of Participation & Peace Keeper Awards for your Unit?

 All you will need to do to receive a "Certificate of Participation & Peace Keeper Award" download you can personalize and print out for your unit members is take the Hands Across the Border Celebration ONLINE EVENT SURVEY!

-Our survey will be posted on this website on or before June 20th, 2019.
-We will also send out an email invitation to group leaders inviting you to take the survey.
+Our survey will be posted on this website on or before June 20th, 2023.
+We will also send out an email to group leaders inviting you to take the survey.